ursatile/jsray/03-02-colors.md

 `Color` extends `Material` and provides a `getColorAt` implementation that just returns the color.

-JSTracer uses the same color model as HTML; red, green, and blue values range from 0 through 255.
+Radiance uses the same color model as HTML; red, green, and blue values range from 0 through 255.
 (You'll sometimes see 255 sometimes written as `0xff`, for consistency with the HTML hex color model.)

 ### Constructing new colors